jtanx/fontforge/doc/sphinx/ui/menus/helpmenu.rst

 .. object:: Index

-   Invokes a browser and brings up :doc:`the index of help topics <IndexFS>` on the web page.
+   Invokes a browser and brings up :doc:`the index of help topics </index>` on the web page.

 .. _helpmenu.About: